 Don’t wait for a hard drive crash or software glitch to ruin your 50-page research paper the night before it’s due.
 Set up a data back up plan now and avoid a meltdown later.

-Once on campus
+When you're on campus

-Step 1: Connect to MIT's network (MITnet) and the internet
+Step 1: Connect to MIT's network: MITnet.

-Step 3: Locate computer labs and printers
+Step 3: Locate computer labs and printers.

 There are over a dozen Athena Clusters scattered throughout the campus, even in residence halls.
 Feel free to take full advantage of the clusters.
 They're designed to make computing for you and your fellow students convenient and collaborative.